Jacob Krüger

 Some interesting reads

-• Empirical Software Engineering 2022pdf: We have proposed a conceptual model for unifying variability in space and time to guide contemporary research and tool development.
+• Empirical Software Engineering 2022pdf: We have proposed a conceptual model for unifying variability in space and time (i.e., the evolution of variant-rich systems) to guide contemporary research and tool development.

-• Empirical Software Engineering 2021pdf: With funding from pure-systems GmbH, we have formalized and implemented operations in a tool that enables collaborative, distributed feature modeling; which works similar to Google Docs for text.
+• Empirical Software Engineering 2021pdf: With funding from pure-systems GmbH, we have formalized and implemented operations in a tool that enables collaborative, distributed feature modeling for software product lines; which works similar to Google Docs for text.

-• Empirical Software Engineering 2021pdf: We have instantiated the Family Evaluation Framework for assessing software product-line engineering in a company, reporting how to use the framework for managing and monitoring.
+• Empirical Software Engineering 2021pdf: We have instantiated the Family Evaluation Framework for assessing software product-line engineering in a company, reporting how to use the framework for managing and monitoring the evolution of a product line.

 • ESEC/FSE 2020pdf: We elicited data through a literature review and interviews to collect reliable empirical insights on the costs of clone- and platform-based software reuse; confirming many established hypotheses, but also refuting some.